airbnb/chronon/docs/source/ODMScenarios.md

 - **Row ids** are primary identifiers for a training row.
 Usually this is a request id for online requests.
 It should be passed as a contextual feature in the join to support log bootstrap
 - **Entity keys and timestamp** are the join keys for group bys and external parts
 ### How to set up log-based training data generation properly?
-Chronon supports logging of online requests data (keys and values) into a Jitney stream, and automatically converts that into a flattened log table Hive table where each field (key/value) is stored in a column.
+Chronon supports logging of online requests data (keys and values) into a data stream, and automatically converts that into a flattened log table Hive table where each field (key/value) is stored in a column.
 Log-based training data generation is the idea to leverage this workflow and the bootstrap functionality to stitch log data and backfill data together.
 To do that, you should:
 - Define the **row ids** for the join use case.
-   - Usually this is the online request id, such as kyoo_event_id for Kyoo models
+Usually this is the online request id.
 - Pass **row ids** as a contextual feature, so that it can logged and attached to **flattened log table** to make it joinable
 - Include **row ids** on the left source
 - It is recommended to use flattened log table to construct the left source for this reason